Central Tibetan Administration

-Position on Tibet's Independence
+Position on Status of Tibet

 In 1963, the 14th Dalai Lama promulgated the Constitution of Tibet, and he became permanent head of state of Tibet.
 In 1974, the 14th Dalai Lama rejected calls for Tibetan independence, and he became permanent head of the Tibetan Administration and the executive functions for Tibetans-in-exile in 1991.
+In 2005, the 14th Dalai Lama emphasized that Tibet is a part of China, and Tibetan culture and Buddhism are part of Chinese culture.
 In March 2011, at 71 years of age, he decided not to assume any political and administrative authority, the Charter of Tibetans in Exile was updated immediately in May 2011, and all articles related to regents were also repealed.
-In 2017, the 14th Dalai Lama stated that Tibet wants to stay with China.
+In 2017, the 14th Dalai Lama restated that Tibet does not seek independence from China but seeks development.